giselaortt/clothing-pattern-classifier/README.md

 #### Second run with tensorflow:

-  Results are can be seem on the plots bellow.
-Needs further investigation and paramether tunning.
+  Results can be seem on the plots bellow.
+I am really cetic about the result but could find nothing wrong with the code.

 ![loss plot](/version-two/loss_evolution.png)